Learning from Protein Structure with Geometric Vector Perceptrons: Acknowledgements

 We acknowledge support from the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) program, and Intel Corporation.
 SE is supported by a Stanford Bio-X Bowes fellowship.
 RJLT is supported by the U.S. Department of Energy, Office of Science Graduate Student Research (SCGSR) program.
+We thank Tri Dao, Trenton Chang, and all members of the Dror group for feedback and discussions.